segevmalool/spring-samples/spring-security-webflux-postgres/readme.md

-# Sample App with Http Basic AuthN, WebFlux, and Reactive Database Interaction
+# Sample App with Oauth2 AuthN/Z, WebFlux, and Reactive Database Interaction

 ## Install a Postgres Database